 A list of proposed attendees for the hearing.
 In the event of any objection by a party, the DRB shall make a final determination as to who attends the hearing.

-When the scope of the hearing includes quantum, full cost details calculated in accordance with methods set forth in subsection 105.24(b)12.
-The Scope of the hearing will not include quantum if CDOT has ordered an audit and that audit has not been completed.
+When the scope of the hearing includes quantum, full cost details will be calculated in accordance with methods set forth in subsection 105.24(b)12.
+The Scope of the hearing will not include quantum if CDOT has requested,an auditwhich has not been completed.

 Supporting Documents: At least 15 days prior to the hearing, each party shall submit a copy of all its supporting documents to the DRB and the other party.
 Supporting documents include any presentations, visuals, or handouts planned to be used at the hearing.
 To minimize duplication and repetitiveness, the parties are encouraged to identify a common set of documents that will be referred to by both parties and submit them in a separate package to the DRB at least 20 days prior to the hearing.
 Common documents are communications between parties, speed memos, change orders, schedules, request for equitable adjustment, and correspondence, and any document used in the subsection 105.22 process.
 CDOT shall submit the common set of documents to the Board and Contractor.